multiformats/js-cid/README.md

 #### cid.toBaseEncodedString(base=this.multibaseName)

-Returns a base encodec string of the CID.
-Defaults to the base encoding in `this.multibaseName`
+Returns a base encoded string of the CID.
+Defaults to the base encoding in `this.multibaseName`.

+The value of `this.multibaseName` depends on how the instance was constructed:

+1. If the CID was constructed from an object that already had a multibase (a string or an existing CID) then it retains that base.
+2. If the CID was constructed from an object that _did not_ have a multibase (a buffer, or by passing only version + codec + multihash to the constructor), then `multibaseName` will be `base58btc` for a v0 CID or `base32` for a v1 CID.

 #### cid.toString(base=this.multibaseName)